-Unfavourable search results appearing on government websites (.gov) can be very difficult to shift, this is because Google gives very high authority to education and government institutions.
-Sometimes, routine reporting or disciplinary reports appear on Google, but are presented out of context to the truth, and therefore inaccurately.
+Unfavourable search results appearing on government websites (.gov) can be very difficult to shift.
+This is because Google gives very high authority to education and government institutions.
 Because Google snippets randomly choose only two lines of text, it can make an innocent third-party who was mentioned in the case, appear as the actual offender in the disciplinary action.

 In this case, the client had for several years contended problems caused by search results on the US Securities and Exchange Commission website.
 He had hired many search engine optimisation agencies to try and resolve the issue, but to no avail.
 Traditional SEO had been able to move the unfavourable result from position 2, down to position 8, but it seemed to be super glued in this position.